DocsInternal-Kore/docs/docs/xo/manage-assistant/plan-and-usage/overview.md

 ### Support Plans

 The Support Plan is required to get premium support from Kore.ai’s team of experts.
-Access to help and support resources like [Kore.ai Documentation](https://docs.kore.ai/xo/home/), [Kore.ai Documentation](../../home.md) [Community](https://community.kore.ai/), and [Academy](https://academy.kore.ai/)<span style="text-decoration:underline;"></span> is available for all users.
+Access to help and support resources like [Kore.ai Documentation](../../home.md), [Community](https://community.kore.ai/), and [Academy](https://academy.kore.ai/)<span style="text-decoration:underline;"></span> is available for all users.
 For more information, see [Support Plans](./support-plans.md/).

 ## Workspace Linked to Multiple Apps